-- 1. The cost of possum control associated with this Site-Led biodiversity possum category will only be for possum control conducted outside the Key Native Ecosystem (KNE) programme. - 2.
+- The cost of possum control associated with this Site-Led biodiversity possum category will only be for possum control conducted outside the Key Native Ecosystem (KNE) programme. - 2.
 This Operational Plan has a Site-Led category for KNEs, Reserves and Forest Health with the aim of protecting indigenous biodiversity in a comprehensive range of KNEs throughout the Wellington region. - Possums, together with rats and mustelids are the principal target species in KNE management areas.
 This holistic management regime through multi species control makes it impracticable to separate and allocate specific costs to specific pests.

-2.1.9 Site-Led - Regional Possum Predator Control Programme
+2.1.8 Site-Led - Regional Possum Predator Control Programme

-Aim: To minimise the adverse impacts of possums in areas declared Bovine Tb free at a cost of \$431,400
+Aim: To minimise the adverse impacts of possums in areas outside of the regional TBfree vector control programme at a cost of \$994,000

-Objective Means of Achievement Address the adverse impacts of possums in Bovine Tb Maintain a possum residual trap catch of 5% or lower free areas for catchment functions, biodiversity and across the 15,500 ha of the Wellington region which economic prosperity. has been declared Bovine Tb free.
+Objective Means of Achievement Address the adverse impacts of possums in areas outside the regional TBfree vector control programme for catchment functions, biodiversity and economic prosperity. • Maintain a possum residual trap catch of 5% or lower across 64,000 ha of the Wellington region.